elarabyelaidy19/AppAcademy/Ruby/OOP/oop.md

  * **raise** used to raise exception instead of returnung
  * **rescue**
  * **ensure** there is must run code if there is exception or not
+ * **retry** repeat the bgine block from beginning until an operation complete succefully